asanaullah/coldpress/README.md

 <!-- Assisted by: Claude Sonnet 4.5 -->
 # Coldpress

-Coldpress is a local manifest generator for running AI/HPC workloads on Kubernetes clusters.
-It generates JobSet manifests and helper scripts on your local machine, which you can then inspect and apply to the cluster using standard `kubectl` or `oc` commands.
+Coldpress is a prescriptive manifest generator that reduces the effort and expertise needed to deploy complex AI/HPC workloads on Kubernetes clusters.
+It generates JobSet manifests and helper scripts from simple job specifications.

 **Two-piece architecture:**

-1. **Admin** (`coldpress-setup`) - Manifest generator for one-time cluster setup (node labels, queues, namespaces, RBAC)
+1. **Admin** (`coldpress-setup`) - Generates cluster setup manifests (node labels, queues, namespaces, RBAC)
-2. **User** (`coldpress`) - Manifest generator for job specifications, creates JobSet YAML + bash helper scripts
+2. **User** (`coldpress`) - Generates job manifests from job specifications, creates JobSet YAML + helper scripts

-**Key principle:** All manifests are generated locally and can be inspected before applying to the cluster.
-This enables GitOps workflows and provides full transparency.

 ## How Does It Work?